Skip to product information

 • Form: Dried flowers

-• Flavour Profile: Tangy, fruity, lightly tart
+• Flavour Profile: Tangy, fruity and lightly tart

 • Colour Profile: Vivid red to deep pink infusion

-• Ingredients: Hibiscus Flowers (Hibiscus rosa-sinensis)
+• Ingredients: Hibiscus Flowers, Hibiscus rosa-sinensis

 • Suitable For: Food and cosmetic use